OBSTETRIC VIOLENCE: CLINICIANS ARE STILL MAKING CHOICES WITHOUT INFORMED CONSENT

 Shalon Irvings dying three weeks after giving birth.

 This woman’s baby was shoved back inside her causing permanent damage

 Well if it isn’t obvious enough….

 Out of hospital births make up only 1.36% of births in this country, according to data by the CDC.
-Obstetric violence can result in lifelong health complications, physical and psychological trauma, and infant and/or mother mortality.
+Obstetric violence can result in lifelong health complications, physical and psychological trauma, and infant and/or maternal mortality.
 It can also just plain ole put a damper on your whole birth experience...which is kinduva a big deal.
-So it’s super important to get this systemic problem rectified.

-Remember you are your best advocate.
+While it is certainly possible to have an incredible hospital birth, remember you are your best advocate.
 Always.
 You are the only one with your body 24/7.
 Listen to your body’s subtle cues.
 If something doesn’t feel right, say something.
-Compile a set of data points from research you’ve done and take them to your next appointment with your doctor.
+Compile a set of data points from research you’ve done and take them to your next appointment with your practitioner.
 Take an advocate with you to your next appointment if you are uncomfortable speaking up or feel like that support will be useful.

 Sadly, we can be amazing self-advocates and sometimes still not be heard or listened to.
 Here are some important people/orgs doing this work from an institutional level:

 Birth Rights Bar Associations, legal services for childbirth injury and more

 Black Women Birthing Justice, collective of African-American, African, Caribbean and multiracial women who are committed to transforming birthing experiences for black women and transfolks